Merzasphor/MWSE/docs/source/lua/api/tes3/setOwner.rst

     A reference whose owner to set.

 remove (`boolean`_)
-    Default: ``false``.
+    Optional.
 If this parameter is set to true, reference's owner field will be removed.

 owner (`tes3npc`_, `tes3faction`_, `string`_)
     Assigns this NPC or a faction as the owner of the reference.